J35P312/SVDB/README.md

 	--no_var			count overlaping variants of different type as hits in the db

+## Merge
-Merge: The merge module merges variants within one or more vcf files.
+The merge module merges variants within one or more vcf files.
 This could be used to either merge the output of multiple callers, or to merge variants that are called multiple times due to noise or some other error:

     print a help message:
        python SVDB.py --merge --help